Job Resource

 For Windows, note that there are certain limitations:

-Lines like the above do not work because there are limitations of cmd.exe that is used to execute the command.
+There are limitations of cmd.exe that is used to execute the commands.
 Bacula prefixes the string you supply with cmd.exe /c.
 To test that your command works you should type cmd /c “C:/Program Files/test.exe” at a cmd prompt and see what happens.
 Once the command is correct insert a backslash () before each double quote (“), and then put quotes around the whole thing when putting it in the director’s configuration file.
 You either need to have only one set of quotes or else use the short name and don’t put quotes around the command path.
+Note that this implies that command parameters with spaces may not be passed correctly.

 Below is the output from cmd’s help as it relates to the command line passed to the /c option.